Alaska Airlines: Club 49

 In November 2011, Alaska Airlines began a new program, called Club 49, exclusively for Mileage Plan members who are residents of Alaska.
 Benefits include free checked bags and email notifications about fare sales and discounts.
 The program has no joining fee and memberships are valid for a year after joining before they need to be renewed.

 Alaska Lounge

-The airline operates nine Alaska Lounges.
+The airline operates seven Alaska Lounges.
 Seattle–Tacoma International Airport, Alaska's largest hub, has three.
-Portland International Airport has two.
-Ted Stevens Anchorage International Airport, San Francisco International Airport, New York JFK, and Los Angeles International Airport have one each.
-In addition, Oneworld lounges are now also available for Alaska passengers.
+Portland International Airport, Ted Stevens Anchorage International Airport, San Francisco International Airport, and Los Angeles International Airport have one each.